keeev/blue-sea-ui/README.md

 ## Additional Packages

 * [language-javascript-semantic](https://atom.io/packages/language-javascript-semantic) for the syntax highlighting like you can see in the screenshot.
+Note: due to problems with (auto) indentaion you can use it on your own risk.
+It won't break anything, it just won't look that good. :)

 ##Installation